 - Three main interval programs;

 - Target setting functions;

 - Easy to assemble;

 - No online connectivity.

 The Schwinn Airdyne Pro is an air resistance upright bike featuring extremely sturdy construction, able to hold riders up to 350 lbs.
 Accordingly, it offers excellent micro-adjustability and a consistently cushioned, full seat.

-It’s equipped with a highly accurate console which keeps track of all your essential workout data and offers three interval programs, target value settings, and HR intervals.
+It comes with a highly accurate console that keeps track of all your essential workout data and offers three interval programs, target value settings, and HR intervals.